How to quit smoking

+Is quit smoking one of your New Year resolutions?
 Okay, it’s a challenge, but now there’s more help available than ever.
-Follow our simple guide:
+Follow our guide and these 5 steps:

 Jot down your incentives.
 For instance, after a year of quitting, your heart attack risk will have halved, while in 15 years it will be the same as that of someone who’s never smoked.
 But wanting stain-free teeth can work equally well.
 For more, visit our No Smoking Day website.